stevebob/stevebob.net/sherra.tt/resume/StephenSherrattResume.markdown

 # Profile

-I recently graduated from the University of New South Wales with 1st Class Honours.
+I recently graduated from the University of New South Wales with a degree in Computer Science.
 I currently work on mobile application and server infrastructure at Shodogg ANZ.
 I write HTML5 demos as a hobby, and am also interested in low-level systems programming.